Penetration Testing as a Service (PTaaS)

 How the Penetration Testing Process Works

-Many of the Edgescan solutions are utilized when conducting pen tests.
-The scanning engine assists and speeds up recon and discovery allowing Edgescan to scale continuous testing without losing accuracy.
+The Edgescan suite of solutions is utilized during pen tests.
+The scanning engine speeds up and assists with reconnaissance and discovery, allowing Edgescan to scale continuous testing without sacrificing accuracy.

 1. During an assessment, the Edgescan validation engine queries millions of vulnerability examples stored in our data lake.